XRPLF/xrpl-dev-portal/content/tutorials/interoperability/evm-sidechain-validator-security.md

 ---
 # EVM Sidechain Validator Security

 Each validator candidate is encouraged to run its operations independently, as diverse setups increase the resilience of the network.
-Validator candidates should commence their setup phase now, in order to be on time for launch.
+Validator candidates should begin their setup phase now, to be on time for launch.

 ## Horcrux